-Electrification of commercial installation: Concept of commercial installation, Difference between electrification of residential and commercial installation, Fundamental considerations for commercial building, Load calculation and selection of size of service connection and nature of supply, sizing of the cables, bus bar and bus bar chambers, Department of EEE AR20
+Electrification of commercial installation: Concept of commercial installation, Difference between electrification of residential and commercial installation, Fundamental considerations for commercial building, Load calculation and selection of size of service connection and nature of supply, sizing of the cables, bus bar and bus bar chambers, Earthing.

-Earthing.
 Sequence to be followed to prepare estimate, Preparation of detailed estimate and costing of commercial installation.